Underwater Strobes & flashes

-Features & comparison of strobes for compact & dSLR underwater cameras
+Features and comparisons of strobes for compact, mirrorless and dSLR underwater cameras

 You can also learn about how to light underwater with strobes, and learn about various underwater strobe positions.

 Underwater strobes come at many different price points, from $75 to $3200.
-Here's their features, and what you should look for to get the best possible underwater strobe:
+Here are their features, and what you should look for to get the best possible underwater strobe.

 • More is better.
 Power of an underwater flash is usually given by a guide number.
 The higher the guide number, the stronger the strobe.
 The precise formula for guide number = distance * F-stop.
 For example, a strobe with a stated guide number of 20 (meters, above water) might have a guide number of 10 underwater.
 This means, if you are shooting at a subject 1 meter away at full strobe power, at ISO 100, F10 will give you the correct exposure.
 At 2 meters away, you will need a larger aperture, F5.6.
 At a half meter, you would use F20.